edge-servers/immunity-radius/docs/source/user/social_login.rst

 .. note::
-   If you're building a public wifi service, we suggest to take a look at `openwisp-wifi-login-pages <https://github.com/openwisp/openwisp-wifi-login-pages>`_, which is built to work with openwisp-radius.
+   If you're building a public wifi service, we suggest to take a look at `immunity-wifi-login-pages <https://github.com/edge-servers/immunity-wifi-login-pages>`_, which is built to work with immunity-radius.

 .. _setup_social_login: